ashiqsultan/docker-notes/README.md

 Youtube: [Full Video Link](https://www.youtube.com/watch?v=fqMOX6JJhGo)
 ## Basics
 - A Docker is like any other service running on an OS
-- A Docker runs other process like Redis or Nginx we call each process being run by the docker as **Container**
+- A Docker runs other process like Redis or Nginx, we call each process run by the docker as **Container**
 - Docker is not ment to run OS as a process
 - Its for running an instance of web application, a server or just a computation
+- Terminology: A Docker Host or host machine means the machine running the docker deamon

 ## Difference between Docker and traditional VM
 - An OS runs inside VM which runs services like Redis or MongoDB